marticliment/UniGetUI/readme.md

 #

-**Q: My antivirus is telling me that WingetUI is a virus! / My browser is blocking the download of WingetUI!**<br>
+**Q: My antivirus is telling me that UniGetUI is a virus! / My browser is blocking the download of UniGetUI!**<br>

-A: A common reason apps (i.e., executables) get blocked and/or detected as a virus — even when there's nothing malicious about them, like in the case of WingetUI — is because they're not being used by a relatively large amount of people.
+A: A common reason apps (i.e., executables) get blocked and/or detected as a virus — even when there's nothing malicious about them, like in the case of UniGetUI — is because they're not being used by a relatively large amount of people.

 Combine that with the fact that you might be downloading something recently released, and simply blocking unknown apps is in many cases a good precaution to take to prevent actual malware.

-Since WingetUI is open source and safe to use, simply whitelist the app in the settings of your antivirus/browser.<br>
+Since UniGetUI is open source and safe to use, simply whitelist the app in the settings of your antivirus/browser.<br>

 #

 **Q: Are Winget/Scoop packages safe?**<br>

-A: WingetUI, Microsoft and Scoop aren't responsible for the packages available for download, which are provided by third parties and can theoretically be compromised.
+A: UniGetUI, Microsoft and Scoop aren't responsible for the packages available for download, which are provided by third parties and can theoretically be compromised.

 To mitigate the risks of downloading malware, Microsoft has implemented a few checks for the software available on Winget.
 Even so, It's recommended to only download software from publishers that you trust.

 <br><p align="center"><i>Check out the <a href="https://github.com/marticliment/WingetUI/wiki">Wiki</a> for more information!</i></p>

 ## Command-line parameters:
-`--daemon`: Start WingetUI without spawning a new window.
-WingetUI will run minimized on the system tray.
-WingetUI is called with this parameter when launched at startup. **Autostart WingetUI in the notifications area** must be enabled for this parameter to work.<br>
+`--daemon`: Start UniGetUI without spawning a new window.
+UniGetUI will run minimized on the system tray.
+UniGetUI is called with this parameter when launched at startup. **Autostart UniGetUI in the notifications area** must be enabled for this parameter to work.<br>
 `--welcomewizard` (or simply `--welcome`): Show a window to choose which package managers to use.<br>
 `--updateapps`: Enable automatic installation of available updates.
-`--report-all-errors`: May help debug crashes (WingetUI 3.0 and newer)
+`--report-all-errors`: May help debug crashes

 ### Installer command-line parameters:
 The installer is inno-setup based, so it supports regular Inno Setup command-line parameters.
 Additionally, it also supports the following parameters:
- <br>`/NoAutoStart`: Will not launch WingetUI after installing it.
+ <br>`/NoAutoStart`: Will not launch UniGetUI after installing it.
-<br> `/ALLUSERS`: Install WingetUI for every user
+<br> `/ALLUSERS`: Install UniGetUI for every user
-<br> `/CURRENTUSER`: Install WingetUI for the current user only
+<br> `/CURRENTUSER`: Install UniGetUI for the current user only